 You must file a claim against the dog owner no more than two years from the date your injury occurred.
 The longer you wait to file your claim, the more difficult it may be to collect evidence essential to proving your claim, like testimony from witnesses who observed the incident.

 Many dog bite cases in Las Vegas can be successfully resolved outside of court, but it is also important to have a dog bite lawyer determine the value of your claim and evaluate proposed settlement offers.

-If you or a loved one have been injured in the Las Vegas area by a dog bite, contact The Law Offices of Gina M. Corena, PLLC.
+If you or a loved one have been injured in the Las Vegas area by a dog bite, contact Gina Corena & Associates.
 We will use our years of experience in personal injury law to pursue the compensation you are entitled to.